jenkinsci/gitlab-hook-plugin/README.md

 ## Development

 Locally building:
-- Download latest stable jruby tar
+- Download latest stable jruby tar, recommended to be in 1.9 mode -- `rvm install jruby-1.7.27 --1.9`
 - Extract and add bin/ directory to your $PATH
 - To install run:
 -- `export GEM_HOME=~/.ruby/gems`